-Name Distance from Beehive-1 Description Sound Marine Park and Indo-Pacific humpback dolphins, dugong, saltwater crocodiles, and several species of sawfish.
-The park also includes a wide range of marine habitats and associated marine life, such as coral reef communities, rocky shoals, and the extensive mangrove forests and marine life of the St George Basin and Prince Regent River.
-T The marine park is one is the most important humpback whale nursery in the southern hemisphere.
-A special purpose zone (whale conservation) with specific management arrangements has been established to enhance protection of humpback cows and calves in the humpback whale calving area of Camden Sound.
-This zone covers about 168,000 hectares (approximately 24%) of the marine park ((DPaW, 2013).
-Rowley Shoals Marine Park 1,044 km southwest The Rowley Shoals Marine Park is a WA managed marine park adjacent to Mermaid Reef, Commonwealth managed Marine Park.
+Name Distance from Beehive-1 Description about 168,000 hectares (approximately 24%) of the marine park ((DPaW, 2013).
+Rowley Shoals Marine Park 1,044 km southwest The Rowley Shoals Marine Park is a WA managed marine park adjacent to Mermaid Reef, Commonwealth managed Marine Park .
 The Rowley Shoals Marine Park protect a chain of three coral atolls at the edge of Australia's continental shelf.
 The atolls have shallow lagoons inhabited by diverse corals and abundant marine life.
-Each cover around 80km-90km, rising with near-vertical sides from very deep water.
+Each cover around 80km- 90km, rising with near-vertical sides from very deep water.
 At low tide the water becomes ponded within the reef walls, and gushes over the edge like waterfalls.
 At high tide, the reefs disappear beneath the sea, with only the sandy islands of Clerke and Imperieuse visible (DBCA, 2017).
 Corals form a spectacular chain of reef systems, each covering about 80km2.
 Shallow lagoons within the reefs provide sheltered waters that are inhabited by diverse and abundant tropical marine life.
 Further offshore, the seafloor slopes away to the abyssal plain, some 6000m below.
 Undersea canyons slice the slope: these features are commonly associated with diverse communities of deep-water corals and sponges and create localised upwellings that aggregate pelagic species like tunas and billfish (DBCA, 2017).
 Montebello Islands Marine Park 1,544 km southwest Refer to previous information provided in Section 5.4.1.
 NT Garig Gunak Barlu National Park 460 km northeast Garig Gunak Barlu National Park is a protected area on the Cobourg Peninsula and some adjoining waters approximately 216 km northeast of Darwin.
-It covers an area of 4,500 km2 and is one of only two areas in the NT which contains adjoining land and marine parks.
-The national park includes the entire Cobourg Peninsula, the surrounding waters of the Arafura Sea and Van Diemen Gulf, including some of the neighbouring islands (e.g., Burford Island) (NT Government, 2020b).
+It covers an area of 4,500 km 2 and is one of only two areas in the NT which contains adjoining land and marine parks.
+The national park includes the entire Cobourg Peninsula, the surrounding waters of the Arafura Sea and Van Diemen Gulf, including some of the neighbouring islands (e.g., Burford Island) (NT Government, 2020).
 The protected area was established by joining the former Gurig National Park and the Cobourg Marine Park.
-Garig Gunak Barlu is Aboriginal owned land, jointly managed by a Board consisting of Iwaidja speaking peoples of the Cobourg Peninsula and NT Government representatives (NT Government, 2020b).
-The Park consists of sandy beaches, dunes and associated coastal grasslands, mangroves, rainforest patches, swamps, lagoons, coral

-Name Distance from Beehive-1 Description reefs, sea grass meadows and rich marine life.
-The park supports rare species such as dugong and marine turtles as listed under the EPBC Act (Table 5.5).
-In addition, the park is home to the largest wild herd of Banteng (Indonesian cattle) which are an endangered species in their native habitat park (NT Government, 2020b).
+Garig Gunak Barlu is Aboriginal owned land, jointly managed by a Board consisting of Iwaidja speaking peoples of the Cobourg Peninsula and NT Government representatives (NT Government, 2020).
+The Park consists of sandy beaches, dunes and associated coastal grasslands, mangroves, rainforest patches, swamps, lagoons, coral reefs, sea grass meadows and rich marine life.
+The park supports rare species such as dugong and marine turtles as listed under the EPBC Act (Table 5.4).
+In addition, the park is home to the largest wild herd of Banteng (Indonesian cattle) which are an endangered species in their native habitat park (NT Government, 2020).

 5.5.
-Heritage Values
+Cultural Heritage Values